erikvanmechelen/diplomacybook/README.md

 My favorite way to play is face-to-face, in club games or, better, in a multi-game tournament.

-However, there are also many places to play online.
+There are several good places to play online.

 Here's a video of how to get started on Backstabbr. (backstabbr.com)

-Here's a video of how to get started on Conspiracy.
-(Android app) ...
+[Watch this video](https://youtu.be/mgWste5NwNY) on how to get started on [Conspiracy](https://play.google.com/store/apps/details?id=com.badfrog.conspiracy.app&hl=en_US).
+(Android app)
+...

 ## The Rules (#Rules)